Glen Rosa

 Glen Rosa (Gleann Ruasaidh) is a glen near Goat Fell on the Isle of Arran in the Firth of Clyde, western Scotland.

 Glen Rosa can be reached from the road just outside Brodick.
-The trek up the glen is fairly low-lying, gaining less than 200 m in altitude.
+The trek up the glen is fairly low-lying, gaining less than 200 m in elevation.

 Camping and climbing

 There is a campsite at the foot of the glen.

 Glen Rosa is convenient to reach some of the main peaks on Arran.